ThinkDataEd/curriculum/docs/unit4/lesson10.md

     variable.

 2. Whose equation came closest to the equation of the regression line?
-Ask the student whose equation came closest to share how he/ she came up with the equation.
+Ask the student whose equation came closest to share how he/she came up with the equation.

 3. Inform students that the equation of the line is a rule that predicts the height based on a second variable, in this case, arm span.